Te Hunga Tauwhiro i te Kura (SWiS)

-SWiS social workers work primarily with children in years one to eight (ages 5 -12).
+Te Hunga Tauwhiro i te Kura (SWiS) social workers work primarily with tamariki in years 1 to 8 (ages 5 -12).

 They work in:

 - selected primary schools

 Referrals need the consent of the parent or primary caregiver and can be made by:

 Social workers work with the most at-risk tamariki, their whānau and schools to develop plans to improve their safety, wellbeing and educational outcomes.
 This whānau involvement is also vital to achieving long term successful outcomes.

 SWiS social workers are employed by NGOs, not the school, but they work in partnership with school kaimahi as part of the school community.